 MEAN SCORE: For several community indicators in the Measuring Progress tables, a score from 1 to 5 is used.
 This has been converted to an overall average (mean) score.
 This scale is calculated only for those who responded using the 1 to 5 scale, it does not include non-scale responses.

 The higher the score, the higher the level of agreed satisfaction.

 A satisfaction score of greater than 3 indicates that, on balance, residents were satisfied.

 Integrated and Accessible Transport

 In 2030 our transport networks and services will be well connected and convenient.
 Walking, cycling and public transport will be viable options for getting around the city.

-Where do we want to be?

-Effective and integrated public transport Linked networks of cycle and pedestrian paths Safe, reliable and efficient road and parking networks SUSTAINABLE GEALS DEVELOPMENT
+Effective and integrated public transport Linked networks of cycle and pedestrian paths Safe, reliable and efficient road and parking networks